greenelab/knowledge-graph-review/content/response-to-reviewers.md

 >For example, matrix factorization and deep learning.
 >Matrix factorizations such as isomap, PCA, SVD and others are not knowledge graph representation techniques, but dimensionality reduction techniques.

-**We grouped techniques based on their functionality.
+**We grouped techniques based on the methods that underlie them.
-We agree that the title for this section is a bit ambiguous and we have changed our title to the following: "unifying representational learning techniques" (diff provided below).
+We agree that the title for this section was overly broad.
+We have changed our title to refer to these as representational learning techniques, as this is a term used in the machine learning methods literature for techniques that aim to capture a low-dimensional representation with certain properties.
-We take the viewpoint that these methods can be applied to knowledge graphs and have updated text to be more explicit on this point.**
+Though the output of these methods is not, in and of itself, a knowledge graph, we expect that these methods can be applied to knowledge graphs and have updated text to be more explicit on this point.**

 ```diff
 - In the next sections we review the unifying techniques that construct this low dimensional space and unifying applications that use this space to solve biomedical problems.